Posted on Wednesday, 9th April 2014 by Dennis Damp

 Other Considerations

 Besides a surviving spouse’s annuity and FEGLI insurance payments there are other survivor and death benefits available from Social Security.
 A surviving spouse or child may receive a special lump-sum death payment of $255 if they meet certain requirements.
-Generally, the lump-sum is paid to the surviving spouse who was living in the same household with the worker when he or she died.
-Survivors must apply for this payment within two years of the date of death.

 When you die, certain members of your family may be eligible for Social Security survivors benefits.
 These include widows, widowers (and divorced widows and widowers), children and dependent parents.
 Your widow or widower may be able to receive the deceased’s full benefit at their full retirement age.
 The full retirement age for survivors is age 66 for people born in 1945-1956 and will gradually increase to age 67 for people born in 1962 or later.
-Reduced widow or widower benefits can be received as early as age 60.
-If your surviving spouse is disabled, benefits can begin as early as age 50.
-Download and keep it with your estate plans and wills.
-It addresses survivor’s benefits in detail.

 Part 2 of this series will discuss final funeral and burial arrangement costs and options.
 I’m presently preparing our plan and there are many things to consider.
 The key is a written plan that outlines your wishes and you can be as detailed as desired.
 I’ll also discuss the National Cemeteries in the next article.
 Veterans and their spouses are eligible for free burial and internment at 131 cemeteries nationwide.